hippiehunter/dblbook/src/chapter_2/routines.md

 ```

-Here, all unqualified RECORD statements in function fred behave as STACK RECORD statements, disallowing initial values in STACK records.
+Here, all unqualified RECORD statements in function fred behave as STACK RECORD statements.

 The VARARGS modifier, which is optional for unprototyped functions and subroutines, is required when you want to pass more arguments than declared while using strong prototypes or running on .NET.
 We will cover prototyping extensively in a later chapter.